 Registration Notes

-- Camp registration closes at 5pm the Wednesday before the camp begins.
+- Camp registration closes at 5 pm the Tuesday before the camp begins.
+(July 6 - 10 sessions close 2 weeks before camp)

 - Wait list: In the event a camp fills, a wait list will be established to fill cancellations.